Brno University of Technology

-Brno University of Technology (BUT; Czech: Vysoké učení technické v Brně, VUT) is a university in Brno, Czech Republic.
-It was founded in 1899, and initially offered a single course in civil engineering, then grew to become a major technical Czech university with over 18,000 students enrolled at 8 faculties and 2 university institutes.
+Brno University of Technology (BUT; Vysoké učení technické v Brně, VUT) is a public technical university in Brno, Czech Republic.
+Founded on 19 September 1899 as the first Czech university in Moravia, the university comprises 8 faculties and three university institutes and has more than 18,000 students.
+Its teaching and research are centred on engineering and technology, particularly civil engineering, mechanical engineering, electrical engineering, computer science and information technology, alongside architecture, natural sciences, economics and management, fine arts and design.

 History

 The Jesuits dominated university education in Moravia at the beginning of the 18th century as they controlled the University of Olomouc.
 The focus on theology and philosophy was not welcomed by the Moravian nobility.
 The nobility initiated the commencement of law education at the University of Olomouc in 1679.
 Later in 1725, the Moravian nobility enforced the establishment of the Academy of Nobility in Olomouc.
 Law and economy, mathematics, geometry, civil and military architecture, history, and geography were lectured there.
-As it aimed to promote knighthood also foreign languages, dance, swordsmanship, and equitation were taught there.
+Foreign languages, dance, swordsmanship, and equitation were also taught there as it aimed to promote knighthood.
 The Academy was in Olomouc until 1847 when it was relocated to Brno, where it became the basis for what was later to become the University of Technology.

-Due to the extinction of the University in Olomouc, no institution would provide an academic education in Moravia, and only one technical school, besides the German one, could not cover the lack of need, so the students mostly left to Prague, Vienna, or Kraków.
-Related to this situation the voices that called for the establishment of a university, but not a regional one in Olomouc but in the province capital – Brno, grew stronger.
+Due to the extinction of the University in Olomouc, no institution would provide an academic education in Moravia.
+Only one technical school, besides the German one, could not cover the lack of need, so the students mostly left to Prague, Vienna, or Kraków.
+Related to this situation, the voices that called for the establishment of a university – not a regional one in Olomouc but in the provincial capital, Brno – grew stronger.
 The Moravian Germans rejected the second Czech university which led to many quarrels (the settlement occurred after the collapse of the Austro-Hungarian Empire in 1919 by the establishment of Masaryk University).
-In September 1899 the disputes were partially solved by founding the Ceská technická vysoká škola Františka Josefa v Brně (roughly translated into English: Imperial Czech Technical School of Franz Joseph in Brno).
+In September 1899 the disputes were partially solved by founding the Ceská technická vysoká škola Františka Josefa v Brně, roughly translated into English as Imperial Czech Technical School of Franz Joseph in Brno.

 In the beginning, the university was settled in Augustine Street and had to make do with 4 professors and 47 students who could study only Civil Engineering.
 In the following year (1900) the teaching of the field of machine engineering was started and followed by cultural engineering (landscaping), electrical engineering, and chemical engineering.
-After World War I it was also possible to study architecture.
+After World War I, it was also possible to study architecture.
 In 1911 the university was moved into a newly built luxurious building in Veveří Street which is still used by the Faculty of Civil Engineering.
 In the interwar period, it was connected with Deutsche Technische Hochschule Brünn and was renamed the Brno University of Technology.
 The school has used the name of the University of Technology of Dr. E. Beneš for a short time.